-Administering administrative law: The other likely growth area, if recent experience is any guide, is administrative law.
-This is scarcely surprising because of the advance of the power and influence of the central bureaucracy which accompanied and followed the Second World War.
-The courts have been propelled into supervision of administrative agencies.
-The result has not always been praise for the judiciary.
+J.A.
+Smillie, "A Bill of Rights for New Zealand?
+An Altermative Proposal" (1986) 6 Otago and in the state of the state o for the judiciary.
 On the one hand, there are those who criticise the traditional approach of the common law as one obsessed with form and neglectful of the substance of administrative justice.
 A system which confines its scrutiny to the "face of the record" and examines meticulously how things are done not what is done, lends itself to criticism as one obsessed with peripheral and procedural matters, rather than the real merits in issue.
-On the other hand, defenders of judicial restraint in the field of administrative law point to the dysfunction which can arise through the over judicialisation of the bureacuracy.17 Judges may be propelled into detail and factual review which effectively reduces them to little more than members of the bureaucracy themselves.
+On the other hand, defenders of judicial restraint in the field of administrative law point to the dysfunction which can arise through the over judicialisation of the bureaucracy.
+17 Judges may be propelled into detailed and factual review which effectively reduces them to little more than members of the bureaucracy themselves.
 At least the traditional limits of judicial review had the merit of confining the judges to familiar territory.
 Once they enter the territory formerly marked "policy - lawyers keep out", the application of judicial techniques of decision making becomes more problematic.
-Particularly is this so, if the judges confine themselves (as the bureaucrats do not) to rules of evidence and procedure which blinker and bridle their resolution of the problem in hand.
+Particularly is this so, if the judges confine themselves (as the bureaucrats do not) to rules of evidence and procedure which blinker and bridle their resolution of the problem